 Your Elopement Guide + Checklist to Help Your Love Run Wild

-Over the years, I’ve helped over a hundred couples elope.
-I love meeting partners who throw tradition to the wind, and grab hold of what’s important to them.
+Meeting new couples who throw tradition to the wind, and grab hold of what’s important to them is very exciting for us.
 If you’re going to elope, congratulations; you’ve let go of expectations, opinions, and obligations about what you’re “supposed” to do.
 You’ve allowed yourself to focus entirely on what matters to you.
 I know that all of this freedom can be a bit overwhelming though.

 When there are no longer any rules or “formula” on what your wedding day is supposed to look like, how do you plan it?
-I created this guide to help you plan your dream elopement in 8 simple steps.
+We created this guide to help you plan your dream elopement in 8 simple steps.
 My hope is that it helps you embrace the side of you that feels an elopement is right for you.
-It may even give you ideas you didn’t even know were possible for you big (small) day!
+It may even give you ideas you didn’t even know were possible for you wedding day!

 1 | Dream Up Your Best Day